crotwell/TauP/src/doc/sphinx/source/models.rst

   as TauP can add the taup suffix if necessary.
 A relative or absolute pathname may precede the model, e.g.
   ``taup time -mod ../OtherDir/newModel.taup``.

-  New in version 2.0 is the ability of the tools to load a velocity model directly and handle the create functionality internall, so in addition to ``.taup`` files, the ``.nd`` and ``.tvel`` model files can be loaded if there is not a ``.taup`` file found.
+* New in version 2.0 is the ability of the tools to load a velocity model directly and handle the tau model create functionality internall, so in addition to ``.taup`` files, the ``.nd`` and ``.tvel`` model files can be loaded directly if there is not a ``.taup`` file found.
-  Note that there is extra work involved in processing the velocity file, and so frequently used models should still be converted using * to avoid reprocessing them each time the tool starts.
+  Note that there is extra work involved in processing the velocity file, and so frequently used models should still be converted using 'taup create' to avoid reprocessing them each time the tool starts.